Get local, investigative reporting in your inbox.

 INVESTIGATIVE REPORTER – INFRASTRUCTURE AND GOVERNMENT ACCOUNTABILITY

 Mary Plummer is an investigative reporter at inewsource focusing on infrastructure and government accountability stories.
-Before joining inewsource, Plummer worked at Southern California Public Radio/KPCC for nearly eight years.
+Before joining inewsource, Plummer spent eight years at Southern California Public Radio/KPCC.
 She was the station’s lead political reporter during the 2016 and 2018 elections.
 She also worked as an editor, education reporter and radio producer during her time there.

 Roxana Popescu is a versatile journalist whose work has appeared in The New York Times, The Washington Post, The International Herald Tribune, The San Diego Union-Tribune, Ms. Magazine, Travel+Leisure, The Paris Review Daily and Newsweek.
 Her articles about immigration, border enforcement, gun culture and luxury sheds have won regional and national awards.
 She has been a contributor to inewsource since 2010.